-I need to know if you love lemon (drop me a comment below!) because it is one of my favorite flavors ever and making recipes based on it is so fun.
+I need to know if you love lemon (drop me a comment below!) because it is one of my favorite flavors ever, and making recipes based on it is so fun.
 I love lemon in pasta, soup, dressings and especially in yogurt and dessert.
 It seems like the perfect addition to add some brightness to a meal prep classic, overnight oats.
-Aside from the oat classics; apple cinnamon, peanut butter, banana or blueberry, you can add some creativity to switch things up.
-This vegetarian Lemon Curd Overnight Oats recipe is the perfect way to add a bright flavor to your mornings.
+Aside from the oat classics like apple cinnamon, peanut butter, banana, or blueberry, you can add some creativity to switch things up.
+This Vegetarian Lemon Curd Oats recipe is the perfect way to add a bright flavor to your mornings.
 If you’re a vegan or vegetarian, this one’s for you!

 Overnight oats takes the premise that dry oats love to absorb as much liquid as possible but instead of using heat to get them to absorb the liquid, you let them soak overnight to absorb the flavors and plump up for a quick and easy breakfast.
 This saves a lot of time so it becomes a truly grab-and-go breakfast.

 The beauty of this recipe is that the lemon curd also needs to chill overnight to get to the right creamy texture, so once you have it all prepped you just hit the hay and wake up to breakfast perfection.

 How to make my Vegetarian Lemon Curd Oats:

 I wanted to make my own lemon curd to put my own healthier spin on it because it is traditionally made with egg yolks, lemon, sugar, and butter.
 An indulgence is fine, of course, but this isn’t vegan-friendly and many of my vegetarian friends don’t eat eggs and/or dairy so I needed an alternative.